 Even so, there are many cases in which pre-settlement funding can be very helpful.
 If you’ve run out of money and need additional funding to get you through during the lawsuit, it’s worth looking into with the guidance of your lawyer.
 Pre-settlement funding may be what you need to get you through this very trying time.

 Oasis provides pre-settlement funding, also known as consumer litigation funding, to its customers through different products depending on their state of residence or cause of action.
 Many consumers will be provided pre-settlement funding in the form of a purchase agreement, which assigns a portion of the pending proceeds from their legal claim.
-Other consumers, such as those in CO, IL, MO, SC, WI and some OK residents, will be offered a funding in the form of a pre-settlement loan, sometimes referred to as a lawsuit loan.
+Other consumers, such as those in CO, MO, SC and WI will be offered a funding in the form of a pre-settlement loan, sometimes referred to as a lawsuit loan.
 These transactions have important differences, therefore, consumers should carefully review and be aware of the type of transaction that is offered to them by any funding company.